-The information in this document is subject to change without notice.
-Norsk Data A.S assumes no responsibility for any errors that may appear in this document.
+The information in this manual is subject to change without notice.
+Norsk Data A.S assumes no responsibility for any errors that may appear in this manual.
 Norsk Data A.S assumes no responsibility for the use or reliability of its software on equipment that is not furnished or supported by Norsk Data A.S.
+Copyright ©1986 by Norsk Data A.S.